awsdocs/aws-global-accelerator-dev-guide/doc_source/work-with-standard-accelerators.md

 This chapter includes procedures and recommendations for creating standard accelerators in AWS Global Accelerator\.
 With a standard accelerator, Global Accelerator chooses the closest healthy endpoint for your traffic\.

 If instead you want to use custom application logic to direct one or more users to a specific endpoint among many endpoints, create a custom routing accelerator\.
-For more information, see [Work with in AWS Global Accelerator](work-with-custom-routing-accelerators.md)\.
+For more information, see [Work with custom routing accelerators in AWS Global Accelerator](work-with-custom-routing-accelerators.md)\.

 To set up a standard accelerator, do the following: